Home » Debt » 15 Obvious Expenses You Should Never Charge

 High-interest debt payments

-Image Credit: Panida Wijitpanyan from Getty Images.
+Image Credit: Panida Wijitpanya from Getty Images.

 Using a credit card to pay off another high-interest debt isn’t a solution.
 This can lead to endless debt with no progress.
 Look into consolidation options or a debt repayment plan that lets you tackle it without adding interest.